Analysis of Clustering and Degree Index in Random Graphs and Complex Networks: Monte Carlo simulations for other random graph models

 \subsection{Results for the clustering index}

 Now we are ready to present the simulation results.
-In each fixed selection of parameters, 120-600 sample graphs of each model were generated for varying node counts, and these were averaged out to approximate the value of interest.
-For each plot, the number of nodes were chosen from the set $\{20, 40, ...
-380\}$, and the resulting averages were linearly interpolated.
-Note that the rewiring probability in Watts-Strogatz model does not affect the number of vertices nor the edge density; hence, in each of our simulations, we examined Watts-Strogatz graphs with rewiring probabilities 0.1, 0.3, 0.5, 0.7 and 0.9.
-In many of our simulations, Barab\'asi-Albert graph and some of the Watts-Strogatz graphs had a few orders of magnitude larger clustering indices than the others; thus, we have created additional plots to better examine the remaining graph models.
+In each fixed selection of parameters, 120-600 sample graphs of each model were generated for varying node counts, and these were averaged to approximate the value of interest.
+For each plot, the number of nodes were chosen from the set $\{20, 40, ..., 380\}$, and the resulting averages were linearly interpolated.
+Note that the rewiring probability in the Watts-Strogatz model does not affect the number of vertices nor the edge density; hence, in each of our simulations, we examined Watts-Strogatz graphs with rewiring probabilities of 0.1, 0.3, 0.5, 0.7 and 0.9.
+In many of our simulations, Barab\'asi-Albert graph and some of the Watts-Strogatz graphs had growth rates significantly larger than the others; thus, we have created additional plots to better examine the remaining graph models in all our plots.

+The following figure contains our results for $\ci_1$.
+Note that these plots are for the Barab\'asi-Albert model where the parameter $m = m^*$ is chosen according to \eqref{def:mstar} in order to satisfy the edge density condition.
+In particular, this is in contrast to the standard Barab\'asi-Albert model where $m$ is a fixed positive integer.
+One would naturally obtain a distinct growth rate for the standard case.
+We will have a more detailed relevant discussion below when we focus on the degree index.

-Our expectation from our theoretical findings was that the growth of $\ci_1$ for Erd\H{o}s-R\'enyi graphs was linear in $n$, which is verified in our simulation.
+Our expectation from our theoretical findings was that the growth of $\ci_1$ for Erd\H{o}s-R\'enyi graphs was sublinear in $n$, which is verified in our simulation.
 One would also expect that, as the rewiring probability increases, the Watts-Strogatz graphs exhibit increasingly similar behavior to Erd\H{o}s-R\'enyi graphs in terms of clustering, which seems to be the case.

-We think that Barab\'asi-Albert model having a large clustering index can be explained as follows: In the resulting graph after many iterations, the degrees of a significant portion of the nodes added to the initial star graph will be very small $(\leq 3)$.
-When the degree is small, the local clustering coefficient will be 0 or 1 with high probability.
-Hence, the clustering index can be expected to behave like $Cn^2$ asymptotically.
-This behavior seems to be more easily observed when the edge density increases.
+For the Barab\'asi-Albert model with $m=m^*$, when the edge density is 0.5, both $\ci_1$ and $\ci_2$ seem to be of order $n^2$.
+This is caused by the vastly different clustering behavior of the leaves of the initial star graph and the other nodes. \footnote{Since $m \approx n/2$ in this case, the initial star graph has $m-1 \approx n/2 -1$ leaves.
+Our simulation results show that, when n is large, the local clustering coefficients of these leaves are significantly higher compared to the clustering coefficients of the other nodes on average.
+This causes $\mathbb{E}[\ci_1] \geq K_1 \binom{n}{2}$ and $\mathbb{E}[\ci_2] \geq K_2 \binom{n}{2}$ for positive constants $K_1, K_2$.}